joinself/academy/docs/solutions/identity-verification/mobile-implementation.md

 # Mobile Implementation

-> **🎯 What you'll learn:** How the Self mobile app handles age verification through document capture, credential issuance, and privacy-preserving presentation.
+> ****What you will learn:** What you'll learn:** How the Self mobile app handles age verification through document capture, credential issuance, and privacy-preserving presentation.

 This guide covers the mobile application's role in the identity verification process, focusing on how the Self SDK simplifies document verification while maintaining user privacy and security.